The conundrum of shrinking clothes – Now why would I shrink clothes? Why would you?

 So a shirt you bought which fit perfectly fine, hugging you at all the correct places may end up making you look horrible after the first wash – pinching you at all the wrong places.

 Some fabrics are more prone to shrinking than some.
-Say you have this wool jacket – it will definitely shrink.
+Say you have this wool jacket – it will definitely shrink after a wash.
 Unless it is made of preshrunk woolen fiber.
 My favorite cotton flannel in plaid – I know it will shrink some.

 Anti-shrinkage treatment is getting common for natural fabrics that are sure to shrink -so if your fabric care label says the fabric of the garment is Anti-shrinkage treated or Sanforised(another treatment for preventing shrinkage), leave it – gift the shirt to your younger sister. (provided she is one size smaller)